Table of Content

-It seems as though most of this country is going through a heat wave currently.
-With the hot weather, it is important to not find yourself fighting off dehydration.
-Not drinking enough fluids on any day is bad for the body, but can become increasingly difficult for the body to maintain its function.
-Dehydration can become a large problem very easily.
-Continue to read more about how to recognize dehydration, and how to prevent it.
+Dehydration is often associated with summer and the weather, but drinking water is important regardless of the weather.
+Not drinking enough liquids each day is bad for the body, but can become increasingly difficult for the body to maintain its function.
+Dehydration can easily become a major problem.
+Continue reading to learn more about how to recognize dehydration and how to prevent it.

 What is Dehydration?

-Dehydration is when our bodies do not have enough water.
+Dehydration is a condition caused by the loss of too much water from the body.
+It happens when you lose more fluid than your body can take in.
+When that happens, a wide range of functions within your body, slow down causing higher energy exertion rates.
 Our bodies need water to carry out simple bodily functions such as moving fluids through the kidneys and the urethra.
 We use water in the flow of blood, and it is the main component of our cells.
 Water is the most important resource in aiding dehydration.
-This water helps to lubricate joints, aid in digestion, retain moisture in our blood, brain, and bones.
-During digestion, our digestive system needs water to break down food, and filters water through the kidneys, and is responsible for healthy bowel movements.
+H2O helps to lubricate joints, aid in digestion, and retain moisture in our blood, brain, and bones.
+Our digestive system needs water to break down food, is responsible for healthy bowel movements, and filters water through the kidneys.
 Our bodies use water to regulate temperature, in terms of homeostasis and sweating when too hot.
 During dehydration, most of the water in our bodies can be discarded as sweat.
-Excessive sweating can also be a key indicator of dehydration.
+Hence, Excessive sweating can play a factor in dehydration.

 Symptoms of Dehydration

-When you’re suffering from dehydration, your blood becomes more concentrated.
-When this happens, your heart rate increases to maintain your blood pressure and your kidneys actually start retaining water.
-This is why your body decreases in urine.
-Less water in your system affects your body’s ability to regulate your temperature which can lead to hyperthermia (increased body temperature).
-Also, with decreased fluid levels in the brain, this affects your mood, memory, and coordination.
+When you are suffering from dehydration, your blood becomes more concentrated.
+When this happens, your heart rate increases to maintain your blood pressure.
+Your kidneys start retaining water, causing you to excrete less urine.
+Less water in your system affects your ability to regulate temperature which can lead to hyperthermia (increased body temperature).
+Also, decreased fluid levels in your brain, affect your mood, memory, and coordination.
 Mild to moderate dehydration can be reversed by drinking more fluids, but severe dehydration needs immediate medical treatment.